 SECTION 1.
+INTENT OF PROBATION

-INTENT OF PROBATIONARY PERIOD Each employee selected to fill a vacancy for a continuing position or a Temporary posted position shall serve a probationary period which is an extension of the selection procedure.
-The intent of the probationary period is to give the employee an opportunity to demonstrate their ability to perform the duties of the position.
+Each employee selected to fill a vacancy for a continuing position or a temporary posted position shall serve a probationary period which is an extension of the selection procedure.
+The intent of probation is to give the employee an opportunity to demonstrate their ability to perform the duties of the position.

-A Department Head may decide to waive an employee's probationary period requirement with written notice to the employee, if the employee is hired to a formerly held classification in which they have previously passed the probationary period in the Department.
+A Department Head may decide to waive an employee's probationary period requirement with written notice to the employee, if the employee is hired to a formerly held classification in which they have previously passed probation in the Department.

 Any absences without pay shall automatically extend the probationary period.
-Absences covered by Workers' Compensation will not count towards completion of the probationary period.
+Absence covered by Workers' Compensation will not count towards completion of the probationary period.

 SECTION 2.
-SIX MONTH PROBATIONARY PERIOD A probationary period of six (6) months shall be served by every employee hired in any continuing or Temporary posted position on an original appointment, promotion, or demotion, and shall be successfully completed before the employee can be given a continuing appointment.
-A probationary period of employment of six (6) months shall be served by an employee who transfers 1) in the same class between Collegiate/Administrative Units or 2) to a different class.
+SIX MONTH PROBATIONARY PERIOD

+A probationary period of six (6) months shall be served by every employee hired in any continuing or temporary posted position on an original appointment, promotion, or demotion; and shall be successfully completed before the employee can be given a continuing appointment.
+A probationary period of employment of six (6) months shall be served by an employee who 1) transfers in the same class between Collegiate/Administrative Units or 2) transfers to a different class.

-Should an employee be promoted, including a promotion by reclassification, from a position in which they are serving a probationary period to a position in a higher classification in the same department prior to completion of the probationary period, and the employee subsequently passes the probation period in the higher class, the employee shall be also considered to have passed the probationary period in the class from which they were promoted.
+Should an employee be promoted, including a promotion by reclassification, from a position in which they are serving probation to a position in a higher classification in the same department prior to completion of the probation, and the employee subsequently passes probation in the higher class, the employee shall also be considered to have passed probation in the class from which they were promoted.

 SECTION 3.
+FOUR-MONTH PROBATION

-FOUR MONTH PROBATIONARY PERIOD A four (4) month probationary period shall be required of an employee who has already passed the probationary period in that class in the following situations:
+A four (4) month probationary period shall be required of an employee who has already passed probation in that class in the following situations:

-- A. If the employee transfers or bumps to a class in which they have previously passed a probationary period but in a different Department in the same Collegiate/Administrative Unit. - B. If the employee is rehired from the layoff list to a class in which they have previously passed a probationary period but not in the rehiring Department.
+- A. If the employee transfers or bumps to a class in which they have previously passed probation but in a different Department in the same Collegiate/Administrative Unit. - B. If the employee is rehired from the layoff list to a class in which they have previously passed probation but not in the rehiring Department.

 SECTION 4.
-NO PROBATIONARY PERIOD No subsequent probationary period shall be required of an employee who:
+NO PROBATIONARY PERIOD

+No subsequent probationary period shall be required of an employee who:

-- A. Is assigned to a different position in the same classification, same Department. - B. Bumps back into any classification in which the employee has previously passed the probationary period in the same Department. - C. Is rehired off the layoff list to the same Department in any classification in which they have passed the probationary period in the Department. - D. Is recalled following layoff to the same classification, same Department. - E. Is reclassified in the position currently occupied and in which position the employee has passed the probationary period. - F. Has been serving in a temporary posted position in which they passed the probationary period and is hired for that position when it is reposted. - G. A Department Head, at their discretion, may count time worked in a Temporary No Post (TNP) position towards completion of the probationary period, when the employee moves to a posted temporary or continuing appointment which is the same position and classification with no break in service.
+- A. Is assigned to a different position in the same classification, same Department; - B. Bumps back into any classification in which the employee has previously passed probation in the same Department; - C. Is rehired off the layoff list to the same Department in any classification in which they have passed probation in the Department; - D. Is recalled following layoff to the same classification, same Department; - E. Is reclassified in the position currently occupied and in which position the employee has passed probation; - F. Has been serving in a temporary posted position in which they have passed probation and is hired for that position when it is re-posted.

 SECTION 5.
-PROBATIONARY REVIEWS AND RATING During the probationary period, the supervisor shall conduct a minimum of one (1) performance appraisal of the employee's work performance at the approximate midpoint of the probationary period, discuss it with the employee, furnish the employee with a written copy of the evaluation, and provide a copy to the appropriate Human Resources Department.
-The appraisal shall be based on the job description provided (see Article 9, Section 1).
+PROBATIONARY REVIEWS AND RATING

+During the probationary period, the supervisor shall conduct a minimum of one (1) performance appraisal of the employee's work performance at the approximate midpoint of the probationary period, discuss it with the employee, furnish the employee with a written copy of the evaluation, and provide a copy to the appropriate Human Resources Department.
+The appraisal shall be based on the job description provided (see Article 9, Section 1.)